QPR have been making significant moves behind the scenes in their quest to secure investment in the club, according to reports.

-According to the Daily Mail, a sales pitch has been sent to potential investors in a QPR new stadium titled “Project Big Ben” and is looking to hook investors in by playing on QPR's location in London.
+According to the Daily Mail, a sales pitch has been sent to potential investors in a new QPR stadium titled “Project Big Ben”, and it is looking to hook in investors by playing on QPR's location in London.
 According to the sales pitch, Loftus Road is currently worth between £50-64m while the club as a whole has been valued at £120m.

 QPR new stadium: Learning from past mistakes